DotmanL/BindyStreet-Task/README.md

 ### Clone this repository
 ## `git clone https://github.com/DotmanL/BindyStreet-Task.git`
-Git Clone this repository with running `git clone https://github.com/DotmanL/BindyStreet-Task.git` into your desired directory.
+Git Clone this repository by running `git clone https://github.com/DotmanL/BindyStreet-Task.git` into your desired directory.
 Cd into the ClientApp directory, using `cd ClientApp`

 ### Install all dependencies